YashkumarNavadiya/Car-Racing-game/README.md

+This game is made in python.

+So you have to download python 3.* to run this game

-To run this game you need.
+to run this game you have to install basic requirements of this game for that you have to type command:

-1.python
-2.pygame
-installed in your ( linux ) computer to run interminal type :-python game.py
+pip install pygame

+After thay you can run it easily by using command:-   python game.py